AhmedThahir/uni-notes/docs/CS_Electives/Machine_Learning/14_Model_Tuning.md

 Dropout is applied on the output of hidden fully-connected layers

+![image-20240214175258654](./assets/image-20240214175258654.png)

+Advantages
+- Forces network to have redundant representation
 	- Makes networks “robust” to missing activations
+	- Reduce dependence on any single neuron
+- Can be interpreted as training large ensemble of models (that share parameters)
+	- Each binary mask is one model, gets trained on only ~one datapoint
 - Stochastic approximation

-![image-20240214175258654](./assets/image-20240214175258654.png)

 ### Training